squ1b3r/Thingummies/README.md

 ## Thingummies

-Revamp of my first Minecraft Forge mod.
+Revamp of my first Minecraft Forge mod for 1.7.10.
 Adds a bunch on random stuff to the game.

 ## Setup workspace